Dida knew how to pick the right vegetables for dinner.

 She asked the vendor to weigh a kilo.

-In the evening light she watched
+In the evening light she measured

-His fingers measuring the scale
+His fingers handling the scale

 With careful eyes